Last updated: 29th May 2026

 Where your story includes information about other living people, please ensure that you have the right to share that information and that doing so feels appropriate.

-We may use trusted third-party service providers to support website operation, email communications, and workshop infrastructure.
+We may use trusted third-party service providers to support website operation, email communications, and the infrastructure that powers product trials.
 These providers process personal data only on our instructions and are subject to appropriate contractual safeguards.

 Under UK GDPR and EU GDPR, you have the right to: